Bishop's (up)crossing inequality and lower semicomputable random reals revisited: Remarks

 \subsection{Zero limit and non-random $B$}

-If $B$ is random, the limit $(A-a_n)/(B-b_n)$ exists (and is finite, as we have seen), therefore the product of two limits is $1$ and they both are non-zero.
+If $B$ is random, the limit of the inverse fraction $(A-a_n)/(B-b_n)$ exists (and is finite, as we have seen), therefore both limits are non-zero.
 Therefore, if the limit $(B-b_n)/(A-a_n)$ is zero, then $B$ is non-random.

-On the other hand, if $a_n$ and $b_n$ are computable increasing sequences converging to $A$ and $B$, and $A-a_n=\Theta(B-b_n)$ (i.e., $A-a_n$ and $B-b_n$ differ at most by some factor), then $A$ and $B$ are either both random or both non-random.
-Indeed, let us assume that $A$ is non-random; we need to show that $B$ is also non-random.
+On the other hand, if $a_n$ and $b_n$ are computable increasing sequences converging to $A$ and $B$, and $A-a_n=\Theta(B-b_n)$ (i.e., $A-a_n$ and $B-b_n$ differ at most by some constant factor), then $A$ and $B$ are either both random or both non-random.
+This is another classical result that goes back to Solovay (see~\cite[Theorem 4.9]{CHKW2001}).
+The direct argument may go as follows.
+Let us assume that $A$ is non-random; we need to show that $B$ is also non-random.
 Assume that we have an enumeration of intervals that together cover $A$ and have small total measure.
-How can cover $B$ by some other enumerable family of intervals with small measure?
+How can we cover $B$ by some other enumerable family of intervals with small measure?
 When some interval $(p,q)$ appears in the cover of $A$, we can wait until some $a_i$ turns out to be in this interval.
 (If this never happens, the interval does not cover $A$ and is useless.)
 If some $a_i$ appears in $(p,q)$, we take an interval of $c$ times bigger length, where $c$ is the constant in $B-b_i=O(A-a_i)$, with left endpoint $b_i$.
 We do not know whether $(p,q)$ covers $A$, but if it does, then the new interval covers $B$ (due to the choice of $c$).
 Since some interval in the enumeration covers $A$ by assumption, the new family covers $B$ and it at most $c$ times longer.
 This shows that if $B-b_i=O(A-a_i)$ and $A$ is non-random, then $B$ is non-random, too.

 These arguments show that the limit in Theorem~\ref{blp} is always finite and equals zero if and only if $B$ is non-random.